 Laminate Floors

-We’ve mentioned before how laminate is ideal for those looking to combine durability with affordability.
+We’ve mentioned before how laminate flooring is ideal for those looking to combine durability with affordability.
 As a result, it’s a popular substitute for finished hardwood.
 However, laminate needs a little more TLC than other flooring options.
 While the surface can become scuffed or scratched over time, water damage is something to be on the lookout for.
 It can cause small patches of mold to form or the laminate to warp or buckle.
 As a result, avoid using a wet mop to clean the floor as it can cause irreversible damage.

 Vinyl Floors